sftpplus/sftpplus-docs/docs/installation/index.rst

 SFTPPlus is specially designed to operate on all major server operating systems and major CPUs.

-It is based on Python3 and OpenSSL, which are distributed with the application and are constantly updated to include both security and performance fixes.
+It is based on Python and OpenSSL, which are distributed with the application and are constantly updated to include both security and performance fixes.

 If you are looking for an operating system not listed in the :doc:`Supported Operating Systems</installation/requirements>` section,